 - Increased brand reputation

 Efficient QA and QC processes have a significant influence on your project’s success, so getting a fully-functioning quality assurance team is a task worth prioritizing.
-But it’s hard to find skilled QA specialists in the current talent market.
+But it’s hard to find skilled QA Specialists in the current talent market.

 Considering the above-mentioned points, it is worth having a QA team working with your product.
-However, we understand how challenging it can be to find QA engineers.
+However, we understand how challenging it can be to find QA Engineers.

 Edvantis can augment your team with our QA experts or introduce the whole managed quality assurance team to your project.
 Contact us to determine which service model fits your project’s needs best!